catppuccin/userstyles/docs/CONTRIBUTING.md

   of GitHub required to make a contribution.
 As always, feel free to join our [Discord](https://discord.com/servers/catppuccin-907385605422448742) to ask any questions and clarify your understanding, we are more than happy to help!
+- Changes to docs may need to use [marksman](https://github.com/artempyanykh/marksman) to generate the table of contents.

 ## Pull Request Review Process